Riley Greene Preview, Player Props: Tigers vs. Guardians

 Riley Greene At The Plate

-- In 30.2% of his games this year, Greene has had at least one RBI.
-He's picked up more than one in 5.8% and driven in three or more of his team's runs in one contest.
+- Greene has driven in a run in 26 games this season (29.9%), including five games with more than one RBI (5.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.